BielRoig/hfeb-guide/content/docs/matchup-spread/ub-psychatog.md

 It isn't a definitive answer, but it can break your sequence on the key turn by bouncing Survival, Shapeshifter, or a relevant creature.
 It has to be respected especially when you're trying to close in a single turn.

-### Hibernation
+### Green Hate

-Some lists may have **Hibernation**.
+Some lists may have **Hibernation** or **Perish**.

-It's a card to keep in mind because it can bounce many of your green creatures and make you lose time in spots where you thought you had a stable board.
-It isn't always present, but it's one of those "one-of" or situational sideboard cards U/B can use to buy time.
+Both are cards to keep in mind because can make you lose time in spots where you thought you had a stable board.
+They aren't always present, but these are one of those "one-of" or situational sideboard cards UB can use to buy time.

 ### Cephalid Coliseum